robsmi-msfte/AVDBlueprint/README.md

 * **An [Azure Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)**
 The Azure Managed Identity exists within Azure and can securely store and retrieve credentials from Azure Key Vault during the deployment.
 This AVD Blueprint utilizes type 'User Assigned Managed Identity'.
 The instructions for creating a managed identity are here: **[Create a user-assigned managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal#create-a-user-assigned-managed-identity)**

+> [!TIP]
+> The managed identity is something that you can use for any number of Blueprint assignments.
+When you create the managed identity, you will have to specify a resource group.
+(Ex. '**AVD Global RG**').
+This resource group can and should persist as long as you are performing Blueprint assignments.
+That way you don't have to go through the process of creating a managed identity each time...just reuse the existing managed identity.

 > [!NOTE]
 > In the case of deploying to an otherwise empty subscription, the level of assignment will need to be the Azure subscription.
 The AVD Blueprint, by default, creates objects at the subscription level during the blueprint deployment such as Azure AD DS.